IsaacLatta/CGI-Web-Server/README.md

     - **script**
         - The script the server will execute in response to the request.
     - **args**
         - The desired argument format the client must provide to be forwarded to the script.
-If this argument type is not provided, the server will return a 400 Bad Request.
+If this argument type is not provided, the server will return status 400 or 419.
         - Options Include:
           - **json**: valid json in the request body.
           - **url**: valid url form in the request body.